RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 <b>This is highly useful for people who need to see Conflicts of Interests as well as to Encourage Assistance from anywhere to study this more in a Fair and Just way that provides Guidance.</b><br>

 ## <b>Improve Legislation and Comparisons </i>
-<i>Comparing Legislation Improvements for U.S. Laws, for example to <a href="https://newyork.public.law/laws/n.y._penal_law_section_135.60">New York</a></i>
+<i>Comparing Legislation Improvements for U.S. Laws, for example to <a href="https://newyork.public.law/laws/n.y._penal_law_section_135.60">New York</a>
-<br>The Coercion Law Relates with, for example, "or withhold testimony or information with respect to another’s legal claim or defense" and "or another actor will."
+<br>The Coercion Law Relates to the Arts with, for example, "or withhold testimony or information with respect to another’s legal claim or defense" and "or another actor will."</i>

 ## <i>Critical Thinking and Contemporary Rhetoric Comparisons</i>
 <i>Film Use Is Mentioned for Vantage Points, although "High Noon" from Golden Hollywood is not mentioned, for better Logic and Contemporary Rhetoric: